AntResearchNLP/AlignX-Family/README.md

 - <strong><a href="#robot-zap-alignxplore">AlignXplore+</a></strong> further unlocks the potential of AlignXplore — learning preference inference models from heterogeneous signals and extending their impact far beyond response selection to power a broad range of personalized applications, from recommendation to response generation.
 -->

-## :rocket: Quick Start
-New to LLM personalization?

-Our paper [A Survey on Personalized Alignment: The Missing Piece for Large Language Models in Real-World Applications](https://aclanthology.org/2025.findings-acl.277.pdf) provides a clear roadmap of the field, helping you quickly understand what the community has explored and where it is heading.

 ## :link: Project Lineage
-In a nutshell, the evolution of <strong> AlignX-Family </strong>follows a roadmap of <strong>Data → Methodology → Scaling</strong>, progressively advancing the study of personalization in large language models.
+Our research follows a roadmap of <strong>Data → Methodology → Scaling</strong>, progressively advancing the study of personalization in large language models.

 To date, the project comprises three tightly connected sub-projects: